heremaps/xyz-hub/docs/PSQL.md

 uuid:                            "{storageId}:{collectionId}:2023:1:30:0"
 ```

-Normally, when a new unique identifier is requested, the method `naksha_txn()` will read the sequence (`naksha_tx_object_id_seq`) and verify it, so, if the year, month and day of the current transaction start-time (`now()`) matches the one stored in the sequence-number.
+Normally, when a new unique identifier is requested, the method `naksha_txn()` will read the sequence (`naksha_tx_id_seq`) and verify it, so, if the year, month and day of the current transaction start-time (`now()`) matches the one stored in the sequence-number.
 If this is not the case, it will enter an advisory lock and retry the operation, if the sequence-number is still invalid, it will reset the sequence-number to the correct date, with the _sequence_ part being set to `1`, so that the next `naksha_uid(collection)` method that enters the lock or queries the _sequence_, receives a correct number, starting at _sequence_ `1`.
 The method itself will use the _sequence_ value `0` in the rollover case.

 **Note**: We store the current transaction-number for the current transaction in a transaction local config value, so that we only need to read it ones, when needed the first time in a transaction.
 Additionally, there is a helper methods to be used to create arbitrary bounds for a unique identifier being `naksha_txn(timestamptz, bigint)`.